Last updated on October 27, 2020

-El Corte Inglés ~ For 2017’s celebrations, the famous Spanish department store chain has hidden bars of real gold in 251 of the their Roscón cakes!
+El Corte Inglés ~ The famous Spanish department store chain has hidden bars of real gold in 251 of the their Roscón cakes!

 Pasteleria Hofman ~ A much lauded bakery (and restaurant) near the awe-inspiring Santa Maria del Mar Cathedral just off Paseo del Born.